aleksaToljic/gorgias-test/README.md

+## Gorgias assignment

+This repository contains an app scaffolding made with Vite, that serves as a sandbox to work on recruitment assignment described below.

+## Assignment
+Using provided scaffolding, mocked api server (TBD) implement a Tabular report presenting info about Customers and their performance statistics.

+### Kick-started with:
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.